tcolar/goed/Readme.md

 ### What is it ?
-I would say that the main source of inspiration is **Acme**, however it will be more configurable and not require the mouse quite as much, but still leverage it.
+I would say that the main source of inspiration is **Acme**, however it will be more configurable and not require the mouse quite as much, but still leverages it.

 Early screenshot (6/2/2015):
 ![Screenshot](https://raw.github.com/tcolar/goed/master/screenshot.png)

+Of course typically I have a much large window and resolution such as [this screenshot](screenshot_hd.png).

 ### Installation
 Prerequities: